unicef/publicgoods-toolkit/appendix-examples.md

 Estonia's earliest guidance focused on how to efficiently build interoperable infrastructure that was thoughtfully user-centric.
-Open standards for interoperability, use of open source solutions and attention to privacy were key points of guidance.
-Most of Estonia's e-services software is now open source.
-The government eventually created an [e-state code repository for its software](https://koodivaramu.eesti.ee/users/sign_in): koodivaramu.eesti.ee (based on open source GitLab).
+Open standards for interoperability, use of open-source solutions and attention to privacy were key points of guidance.
+Most of Estonia's e-services software is now open-source.
+The government eventually created an [e-state code repository for its software](https://koodivaramu.eesti.ee/users/sign_in): koodivaramu.eesti.ee (based on open-source GitLab).
 It's notable that this code repository was created by the Ministry of Economic Affairs as well as the Information Systems Authority, as **a key goal of the government's use of open source -- as well as of open data, available